kedhar0608/pacman-search/README.md

 ```
 git clone https://github.com/kedhar0608/pacman-search.git
 ```
-Then run these following tets to see its working.
+Then run the following tests to see if it's working.
 ### DFS
 Small Maze
 ```